Lake Champlain: General Burgoyne's campaign

 In early 1777, British General John Burgoyne led 8,000 troops from Canada, down Lake Champlain and into the Champlain Valley.
 The goal of this invasion was to divide the New England colonies, thus forcing the Continental Army into a separated fight on multiple fronts.
 Lake Champlain provided Burgoyne with protected passage deep into the American colonies.
-Burgoyne's army reached Fort Ticonderoga and Mount Independence in late June, 1777.
+Burgoyne's army reached Fort Ticonderoga and Mount Independence in late June 1777.
 During the night of July 5, the American forces fled Ticonderoga as the British took control of the fort.
 However, Burgoyne's southern campaign did not go uncontested.

-On October 7, 1777, American General Horatio Gates, who occupied Bemis Heights, met Burgoyne's army at the Second Battle of Freeman's Farm.
-At Freeman's Farm, Burgoyne's army suffered its final defeat and ended its invasion south into the colonies.
-Ten days later, on October 17, 1777, British General Burgoyne surrendered his army at Saratoga.
-This defeat was instrumental to the momentum of the Revolutionary War, as the defeat of the British army along the Champlain-Hudson waterway convinced France to ally with the American army.
+On October 7, 1777, American General Horatio Gates, who occupied Bemis Heights, met Burgoyne's army at the Battle of Bemis Heights.
+Burgoyne's army suffered its final defeat and ended its invasion south into the colonies.
+On October 17 Burgoyne surrendered his army at Saratoga.
+This defeat was instrumental to the momentum of the Revolutionary War, as the defeat of the British army along the Champlain-Hudson waterway convinced France to ally with the Americans.

 Aftermath of 1777

-Following the failed British campaign led by General Burgoyne, the British still maintained control over the Champlain waterway for the duration of the Revolutionary War.
+The British maintained control over the Champlain waterway for the duration of the Revolutionary War.
 The British used the Champlain waterway to supply raids across the Champlain Valley from 1778 to 1780, and Lake Champlain permitted direct transportation of supplies from the British posts at the northern end of the lake.

 With the end of the Revolutionary War in 1783, the British naval fleet on Lake Champlain retreated up to St. John's.
-However, British troops garrisoned at Fort Dutchman's Point (North Hero, Vermont) and Fort au Fer (Champlain, New York), on Lake Champlain, did not leave until the 1796 Jay Treaty.
+However, British troops garrisoned at Fort Dutchman's Point (North Hero, Vermont) and Fort au Fer (Champlain, New York) did not leave until the 1796 Jay Treaty.